The Battle of Stamford Bridge ... at Holtby

 Figure 18: Norse fleet mooring location near Wheldrake shown in magenta, with RRRA Roman roads

 According to Huntingdon, the Norse fleet had roughly 350 ships.
 They would have needed roughly 3km of riverbank to moor.
-The Derwent flowed around the south of the moraine ridge in those days (it has rerouted since) and a tributary ran up east of the ridge.
-Each of the three sides would have had roughly 1km of mooring space, ideal for the Norse fleet.
+The Derwent flowed around the south of the moraine ridge in those days (it has rerouted since), and a tributary ran up east of the ridge.
+Each of the three sides would have had roughly 1km of mooring space, ideal for the Norse fleet (shown as magenta line on Figure 16).
 Indeed, it was the only 3km stretch of contiguous solid riverbank between Stamford Bridge and Brough.

-Historia Anglorum, in the standard Forester translation, says: “the armies were engaged from daybreak until noonday”.
+Forester’s translation of Henry of Huntingdon says: “the armies were engaged from daybreak until noonday”.
+Greenway has much the same: “They engaged at dawn, and after fearful assaults on both sides they continued steadfastly until midday”.
 At that point, the Norse army is forced to retreat over the river.
-This is where Huntingdon says that a Norwegian giant on Stamford Bridge: “stayed the advance of the whole English army till the ninth hour”.
+A Norwegian giant on the bridge (Forester): “stayed the advance of the whole English army till the ninth hour”.
+Again, Greenway has the same.
 Times were calculated from sunrise in those days.
 Sunrise on the 25th September was just before 06:00.
-So the giant is overcome around 15:00.
-Something must be wrong.
+So, the giant is overcome around 15:00.
+Something is wrong.

-We reckon there is an ambiguous Latin statement in Historia Anglorum, namely “namque a summo mane usque ad meridiem”.
-Forester’s translation “from daybreak until noonday” is viable, but not definitive.
-We translate it to mean: “for most of the morning and afternoon”, so Huntingdon is saying: “the armies were engaged for most of the morning and afternoon".
+The original Latin statement in Historia Anglorum says: “namque a summo mane usque ad meridiem”.
+The translations above - “from daybreak until noonday” and “from dawn until midday” - are viable, but not exclusive.
+We translate it to mean: “for most of the morning and afternoon”, so Huntingdon is saying: “the armies were engaged for most of the morning and afternoon”.

 Most of the morning at that time of year means that the armies engaged before 09:00.
 Assuming both armies left their camps soon after dawn, they would each have marched around 10 miles by 09:00.
 Ten miles from Tadcaster via York would take the English army to the Foss river crossing (X or Y on Figure 10).
-Ten miles from Wheldrake via High Catton would take the Norse army to the Fulford ridge.
-They would engage a little before 09:00, with the proviso that Huntingdon's "engaged" referred to when they first sighted each other rather than when the battle started.
+Ten miles from Sutton-upon-Derwent via Derventio would take the Norse army to the Fulford ridge.
+They would indeed have engaged a little before 09:00, with the proviso that Huntingdon’s ‘engaged’ referred to when the armies first sighted each other rather than when the battle started.
 This does not seem unreasonable.

 Revised Battle Narrative